thelightdesigner/ScuffedWalls/README.md

 3d modeling for wall conversion

-Because beatsaber walls do not support meshes nativley, And because scuffedwalls does not have an internal mesh converter; All modeling done for wall conversion must be made up of cuboids with a global transformation type.
+Because beatsaber walls do not support meshes nativley, And because scuffedwalls does not have an internal mesh converter; All modeling done for wall conversion must be made up exclusivly of cubes with only transformations.
+Editing the mesh in any way wont affect the converted walls.
 The model must be exported in the Collada (.dae) format with +Y up +Z forwards global orientation. *At the time of writing this scuffedwalls does not have color animation support.*

 ![](https://github.com/thelightdesigner/ScuffedWalls/blob/main/Readme/text%20examlpe.gif)
 ![](https://github.com/thelightdesigner/ScuffedWalls/blob/main/Readme/text%20examp.gif)

+When going to export to collade hittinh 'n' will bring up a collade settings menu. this is where you will choose the Y up Z forwards and check the global orientation box.

 ![](https://github.com/thelightdesigner/ScuffedWalls/blob/main/Readme/global%20or.jpg)

 To line up the origin points of the deafault cube in blender, tab into edit mode and snap the cube to where the origin is front bottom center.